-Dancer, choreographer, dance educator and dance researcher Nefeli Tsiouti is dedicated to mastering all aspects of her craft and creating a better future for the next generation of artists.
+Dancer, choreographer, educator and researcher Nefeli Tsiouti is dedicated to mastering all aspects of her craft and creating a better future for the next generation of artists.

 She took a brief break from her current hectic schedule on a world tour with Project Breakalign – a dance science enterprise focused on preventing injuries in breakdancers – to share some of her experiences, thoughts, advice and ambitions with Georgina Butler.

 Nefeli Tsiouti was born in Sydney, Australia, and has double nationality: Australian and Cypriot (Greek-Cypriot).
 When she was 2 years old her family returned to Cyprus, where she lived until she turned 18.
 Aged 9, Nefeli began taking classical ballet classes.
 By the time she was 15, Nefeli was also learning contemporary and jazz dance technique and had experienced a year of hip-hop dancing.
 She simply loved to dance!

 Between the ages of 18 and 23, Nefeli lived in Athens, Greece.
 Although disappointed to narrowly miss out on winning a place to train professionally at the Greek National School of Dance, she eagerly completed a Bachelors degree in French Language and Literature at university while also working as a dancer and dance teacher.
 During this time, Nefeli started ballroom dancing but just a year into forging a professional career she sustained an injury that prevented her progressing.
 Unfortunately, this was not to be the only time that an injury would curtail Nefeli’s desire to dance.
 Only a year after rehabilitation, she rediscovered the hip-hop culture and began training in breaking, adopting the name Bgirl sMash.
 Ten months later, in 2007, she suffered a severe shoulder injury.
 She was forced to stop dancing immediately and underwent surgery in 2008.